Jesus-Vazquez-A/Jesus-Vazquez-A/README.md

 ## **About me**

-* College student Mexican  21 years of Computer Science 💻.
+* College student Mexican  21 years of Computer Science 💻
-*  Self-taught student of Data Science 📈 and A.I 🤖.
+*  Self-taught student of Data Science and A.I 📈  🤖
-*  Blog content creator ✍️ 💻 on Data Science.
+*  Blog content creator  on Data Science ✍️ 💻